iamdtang/skaterdav85.github.io/_posts/2018-04-06-extracting-metadata-from-a-custom-api-with-ember-data.md

 layout: post
 title: Extracting Metadata from a Custom API with Ember Data
 date: 2018-04-06
+updated: 2018-09-20
-description: In this post, we'll cover how to extract metadata from a customer API with Ember Data.
+description: This post covers how to extract metadata from a custom API with Ember Data.
 image: extracting-metadata-with-ember-data.png
 image_alt: screenshot of code from this blog post
-keywords: ember data, metadata, meta, ember, custom, API, backend, non-standard
+keywords: ember data, metadata, meta, ember, custom, API, backend, non-standard, extractMeta
 ---

 When querying an API, sometimes metadata is returned such as pagination information.
 For example: